BDFD-Staff/BDFD-Apis/README.md

 > We get accept any public and ethical API, that can be used when creating Discord Bots.

+> We may forget to update this list from time to time. in the case that an API is outdated or shut down, open an issue.

 > Disclaimer: Most APIs are added to this list without any direct notice to the owner of the API.
-If you would like your API removed, please DM `Spen#0999` on Discord.
+If you would like your API removed, please DM `Spen#0999` or `avonryle#2022` on Discord.
 We are not affliated with any API, nor do we endorse any API on this list.

 ## Index
 **APIs**